A Plus Criticises Toyota Voxy Ban, Questions Why VIP Buses Still Operate After Deadly Accidents

 Graphic Online reported that the government has cited safety concerns linked to their design and illegal modifications for the ban.

-In the weeks before the ban, the vehicle came under public scrutiny after being involved in multiple accidents.
+In the weeks before the ban, the vehicle had come under intense public scrutiny after being involved in multiple accidents.

 Read also